 Unpublished tomb registries, known as sepoltuari in Italian, record the hundreds of chapels and altars and thousands of tomb monuments that were installed in Florence's churches between the mid-thirteenth and mid-seventeenth centuries.
 These important documents of Renaissance memorial culture are currently available only to specialists who can physically access Florence's archival repositories and those churches that have preserved their sepulchral heritage.
 Digital Sepoltuario transcribes, translates, and analyzes the content of these often-fragile manuscripts and publishes them online together with original photographs of the hundreds of monuments that still grace the floors, walls, and courtyards of Florence's churches.
 Digital Sepoltuario also includes the many tombs that have been moved, fragmented, or destroyed and reconstructs their topography through ground plans and maps.

-This project seeks to answer the questions: How did Florentines decide on their final resting places?
+Digital Sepoltuario seeks to answer numerous questions, including: How did Florentines decide on their final resting places?
 What led them to their choices about tomb placement, form, and decoration?
 Though many Florentines found their final rest together with siblings, spouses, and children in an ancestral parish tomb, and many more in common parochial graves, numerous individuals chose to build separate monuments in one of the city's friaries, monasteries, convents, or the cathedral, often far removed from kinfolk and to the great dismay of local parishes that relied on burying their dead as a steady source of income.

-Support for this project has been provided by the American Philosophical Society, ARTstor, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti, and the Renaissance Society of America.
+Support for Digital Sepoltuario has been provided by the American Philosophical Society, ARTstor, the Harvard University Center for Italian Renaissance Studies at Villa I Tatti, the Kress Foundation, the Richard Lounsbery Foundation, and the Renaissance Society of America.